netdata/netdata/backends/WALKTHROUGH.md

 After we have entered the shell we can install Netdata.
 This process could not be easier.
-If you take a look at [this link](../packaging/installer/#installation), the Netdata devs give us several one-liners to install netdata.
+If you take a look at [this link](../packaging/installer/#installation), the Netdata devs give us several one-liners to install Netdata.
 I have not had any issues with these one liners and their bootstrapping scripts so far (If you guys run into anything do share).
 Run the following command in your container.